kiran-brahma/obsidan/content/Linkedin/employee hiring.md

   - Employee
 date: 2023-05-15
 ---
-An organization's philosophy attracts employees with a similar mindset.
+An organisation's philosophy attracts employees with a similar mindset.

 As a job seeker, it's crucial to grasp the management philosophy of any organization you'd like to join since it significantly influences day-to-day operations.
 The underlying philosophy of top management or startup founders largely defines the work culture.